Stabilizers of Ergodic Actions of Lattices and Commensurators: Relatively Contractive Maps

 Since $\delta$ is fixed and this holds for all $\epsilon > 0$, $\eta(B) = 0$ contradicting that $\pi$ is not relatively contractive. \end{proof}

-Specializing to the case of a relatively contractive extension of a point, we obtain as a consequence the result of Furstenberg and Glasner mentioned above: \begin{corollary}[Furstenberg-Glasner \cite{FG10}] A $G$-space is contractive if and only if every continuous compact model of the space is contractible. \end{corollary}
+The above is a generalization of a result of Furstenberg and Glasner \cite{FG10} that a $G$-space is contractive if and only if every continuous compact model of the space is contractible.

 The following fact was used in the above proof and is step by step equivalent to the proof of \cite{FG10} Proposition 8.8 but relativized over a $G$-map: \begin{proposition} Let $\pi : (X,\nu) \to (Y,\eta)$ be a $G$-map of $G$-spaces.
 Let $\psi_{n} \in C_{c}(G)$ be an approximate identity (the $\psi_{n}$ are nonnegative continuous functions with decreasing compact supports $V_{n}$ such that $\cap V_{n} = \{ e \}$ and $\int \psi_{n} dm = 1$ for $m$ a Haar measure on $G$).
 Then for any measurable set $A \subseteq X$ and almost every $y \in Y$ such that $D_{\pi}(y)(A) > 0$,